Questions to ask yourself and your photographer candidates

-Unfortunately, I do not offer RAW (unedited) files for purchase as they do not reflect my brand, expertise and, therefore, will remain for my eyes only.
+Unfortunately, I do not offer RAW (unedited) files for purchase as they do not reflect my brand or expertise and will remain for my eyes only.

 - How many images will I get?

-For wedding collections, you will receive between 50-75 edited, high-resolution images per each hour of coverage.
+You will receive 50-75 edited, high-resolution images per hour of coverage for wedding collections.